gabriellambrecht/Escalonador/README.md

 # Escalonador
-Simulador do escalonador de processos
+Simulador do escalonador de processos para a cadeira de Sistema Operacionais para a Feevale